Ptujec/LaunchBar/Set-timer/README.md

 <img src="01.jpg" width="641"/>

 This action makes use of the new built-in clock app.
 It let's you set timers.
+(This probably could be written entirely in shortcuts.
+But it is more fun this way.
+At least for me.)

 Examples:
 - "1m" or just "1" = 1 minute